irenekarijadi/RF-LSTM-CEEMDAN/README.md

     ├── LICENSE
-    ├── README.md          <- The README file for using this code ├── data
+    ├── README.md          <- The README file for using this code ├── Dataset
-    │   ├── external       <- Data from third party sources.
+    │   ├── data of Office_Abigail.csv      <- Office building energy consumption data from Building Data Genome Project.
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── data of Office_Abigail.csv      <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── data of Office_Abigail.csv      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── data of Office_Abigail.csv      <- The original, immutable data dump.

 * ! main.ipynb : This is the main file used to define and run the simulations
 * Setting.ipynb: This is a file used to set a number of parameters that are used throughout the functions in the directory.